-Math for College Algebra Grade 12
+Math for College Readiness Grade 12

 This course is targeted for grade 12 students, whose test scores on the Postsecondary Education Readiness Test (P.E.R.T.) are at or below the established cut scores for mathematics, indicating that they are not yet "college ready" in mathematics or simply need some additional instruction in content to prepare them for success in college level mathematics.
-Instructional time will emphasize five areas: (1) developing fluency with the Laws of Exponents with numerical and algebraic expressions; (2) extending arithmetic operations with algebraic expressions to include rational and polynomial expressions; (3) solving one-variable exponential, logarithmic, radical and rational equations and interpreting the viability of solutions in real-world contexts; (4) modeling with and applying linear, quadratic, absolute value, exponential, logarithmic and piecewise functions and systems of linear equations and inequalities; (5) extending knowledge of functions to include inverse and composition.
+This course incorporates the Florida Standards for Mathematical Practices as well as the following Florida Standards for Mathematical Content: Expressions and Equations, The Number System, Functions, Algebra, Geometry, Number and Quantity, Statistics and Probability, and the Florida Standards for High School Modeling.
+The standards align with the Mathematics Postsecondary Readiness Competencies deemed necessary for entry-level college courses.